 The high performance and industry leading code efficiency makes the AVR microcontrollers an ideal choise for low power applications.

-Sleep modes enable the application to shut down unused modules in the MCU, thereby saving power.
+In addition, sleep modes enable the application to shut down unused modules in the MCU, thereby saving power.
 The AVR provides various sleep modes allowing the user to tailor the power consumption to the application's requirements.